novoda/progression-framework/frameworks/engineering/associate_product_engineer.md

 ---
 ### Consulting
 - Has limited familiarity with the subject but understands domain and can have a discussion
-- Understands the needs of the business situation or project, and can achieve project team agreement on key tasks, deliverables, outcomes and responsibilities.
+- Has an understanding of project needs and can achieve team consensus on tasks, deliverables, outcomes and responsibilities.
 Is aware of core business structures, processes, management and disciplines
 - Researches and understands client agenda and issues
 - Identifies and uses a wide range of knowledge sources
 - Works in one or more stages of project delivery